Intercontinental ballistic missile: Cold War

-MZKT-79221 Transporter erector launcher carrying missile container during rehearsals for the 2012 Moscow Victory Day Parade.
+MZKT-79221 transporter erector launcher carrying missile container during rehearsals for the 2012 Moscow Victory Day Parade.

 After World War II, the Americans and the Soviets started rocket research programs based on the V-2 and other German wartime designs.
 Each branch of the US military started its own programs, leading to considerable duplication of effort.
 In the Soviet Union, rocket research was centrally organized although several teams worked on different designs.

 The US initiated ICBM research in 1946 with the RTV-A-2 Hiroc project.
 This was a three-stage effort with the ICBM development not starting until the third stage.
 However, funding was cut in 1948 after only three partially successful launches of the second stage design, that was used to test variations of the V-2 design.
 With overwhelming air superiority and truly intercontinental bombers, the newly formed US Air Force did not take the problem of ICBM development seriously.
 Things changed in 1953 with the Soviet testing of their first thermonuclear weapon, but it was not until 1954 that the Atlas missile program was given the highest national priority.
 The Atlas A first flew on 11 June 1957; the flight lasted only about 24 seconds before the rocket exploded.
 The first successful flight of an Atlas missile to full range occurred 28 November 1958.
 The first armed version of the Atlas, the Atlas D, was declared operational in January 1959 at Vandenberg, although it had not yet flown.
 The first test flight was carried out on 9 July 1959, and the missile was accepted for service on 1 September.
-The Titan I was another US multistage ICBM, with a successful launch February 5, 1959, with Titan I A3.
-Unlike the Atlas, the Titan I was a two-stage missile, rather than three.
+The Titan I was another US multistage ICBM, with a successful launch 5 February 1959, with Titan I A3.
+Unlike the Atlas, the Titan I was a two-stage missile, unlike the Atlas' unique stage-and-a-half design.
 The Titan was larger, yet lighter, than the Atlas.
 Due to the improvements in engine technology and guidance systems the Titan I overtook the Atlas.

 "The Martin Company: Ten Years To Remember" (1964).
 Official USAF ICBM development promotional film reel.